Valkryst/VNameGenerator/README.md

 You can learn more about CFGs [here](http://www.tutorialspoint.com/automata_theory/context_free_grammar_introduction.htm).

-An example of how this is used can be found within the */test/com/valkryst/generator/* folder.
+An example of how this is used can be found within the *test_generation* folder.

 ### Markov Chain:
 Names are generated using a computed table of probabilities to determine which character follows the previous two